ssorj/gambit/docs/index.rst

 `await_delivery()` to do so.

 Receiver `receive()` blocks until a message is available to return.
-No further blocking is usually required (CONSIDER: unless we introduce exactly-once delivery).
+No further blocking is usually required.

 .. **Thread safety**